KostaGav/KostaGav.github.io/index.md

 ## Konstantin Gavras, M.A.

-I am a Ph.D. candidate at the [Graduate School of Economic and Social Sciences](https://gess.uni-mannheim.de/) in Political Science and research associate at the [chair of Political Psychology](http://lspwpp.sowi.uni-mannheim.de/english/team/researchers_and_assistant_lecturers/Konstantin%20Gavras/) at the University of Mannheim.
+I am a Ph.D. candidate at the [Graduate School of Economic and Social Sciences](https://gess.uni-mannheim.de/) in Political Science and research associate at the [Chair of Political Psychology](http://lspwpp.sowi.uni-mannheim.de/english/team/researchers_and_assistant_lecturers/Konstantin%20Gavras/) at the University of Mannheim.

 ### Research